 As children move through the school, the teaching and learning units covered in the Gloucestershire Syllabus enable coherence and ensure progression in relation to the end of phase outcomes.
 Each phase builds on prior learning and skills, and teachers know what has been covered in previous years so that they can move the children’s learning on.

-We have no religious affiliation, but we encourage an ecumenical approach and enjoy regular visits from the local Ministry team/clergy who lead acts of Worship once a week.
-On other days, we have a morning Act of Worship, including a special weekly Celebration Assembly, which celebrates the week’s achievements.
+We have no religious affiliation, but we encourage an ecumenical approach and enjoy regular visits from the local Ministry team/clergy who lead assemblies once a week based around bible stories.
+On other days, we have a morning assemblies, including a special weekly Celebration Assembly, which celebrates the week’s achievements.
 We have a service in the Church at Harvest, Christmas, Easter and in July for our end of year service.

 We are unique at The Rissington School because we are a split site school.
 While we embrace the differences this might bring we also are clear that children at both sites belong to one school and receive the same RE provision.

 The implementation of this RE curriculum ensures pupils have explored what people believe and what difference this makes to how they live, and have gained the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.